vdaas/vald/CONTRIBUTING.md

    2. Test implementation
 2. Documentation creation / update

-### Install and configure Github
+### Install and configure GitHub

-Before createing an pull request, you need to install and configure Github to create development branch, make changes and finally create a pull request.
+Before creating a pull request, you need to install and configure GitHub to create development branch, make changes and finally create a pull request.

 Please install [Git](https://git-scm.com/) and configure it first.